 When Is Fall Protection Required on a Job Site?

 Fall protection is required on a job site in various situations to prevent worker injuries and ensure OSHA compliance.
+Understanding when these requirements apply is also part of effective construction documentation, where companies track hazards, inspections, and safety procedures to maintain consistent compliance across projects.
 The specific requirements depend on the industry and the nature of the work being performed.

-📢 Employers can use Construction Safety Inspection Checklists to assess fall hazards and verify compliance with OSHA fall protection requirements.
+📢 Employers can use Construction Safety Inspection Checklists or digital inspection forms to assess fall hazards and verify compliance with OSHA fall protection requirements.

 General Industry